Darguima/ERTOS/README.md

 The final piece of the project is the MQTT Handler.
 This script requires as a parameter a unique identifier per house.

-Is possible update the Firebase database updating the variable `FIREBASE_URL`.
+You should update the Firebase database updating the variable `FIREBASE_URL`.

 ```bash
 $ python mqtt_handler.py <house_id>